 Nobody canceled the oscillation qualities of the bar.
 However, this effect is easier to see with extreme weights during top athletes’ performance.

-The bar seems to be bent beyond the breaking point and the fact that the athlete easily copes this and lifts this weight up looks like pure magic!
+The bar seems to be bent beyond the breaking point and the fact that the athlete easily copes with this and lifts this weight up looks like pure magic!

 This is a result of the following factors:

 - The grip is wider in the catch phase of the snatch.
-Thus the bar suffers less bending effect due to distanced fulcrum points.
+Thus, the bar suffers less bending effect due to distanced fulcrum points.

-- Clean pull phases are always made with a more narrow grip making the bar bend more.
+- Clean pull phases are always made with a more narrow grip, making the bar bend more.
 In addition, the distance the barbell falls from in the catch phase is higher, giving it additional acceleration.

 For those who think that it is important only when the barbell has 3 or more plates on each side, I want to say that the bar oscillates even with no plates at all.
 Just try to make the high pull and feel for yourself.
-Besides I’d like to mark that this skill requires a long development and not only in clean but also in front squats.
+Besides, I’d like to note that this skill requires a long development and not only in the clean but also in the front squat.

-To summarize all of the above.
-Power clean is a great and useful exercise.
-It could be used separately in functional fitness and many other speed-strength sporting activities (American football, track and field, wrestling) as a means to build on the explosive strength.
-It’s perfect to develop the explosive strength of your legs, the quickness of elbows turnover and solidness of barbell catch in weightlifting.
+To sum up, the power clean is a great and useful exercise.
+It could be used separately in functional fitness and many other speed-strength sports (American football, track and field, wrestling).
+It’s perfect to develop the explosive strength of your legs, the quickness of elbows turnover, and the solidness of the barbell catch in weightlifting.

 You might be interested in: